Campus Expansion

 • Belden by the Park tenants will be given ample notice before work begins.

-• Enrollment growth and staff additions would not begin until the new building is ready for occupancy, a minimum of four years from now.
+• Enrollment growth and staff additions would not begin until the new building is ready for occupancy, by the 2029–30 at the earliest.

 • More information and renderings